A guide to mortgage fees and costs

 For example, a £100,000 mortgage with a 3% charge would cost you £3,000.
 This covers lender costs if you repay all or part of your mortgage earlier than the agreed term or deal period.

-The mortgage provider may also ask for any rewards or incentives paid to you to be returned, such as discounts on legal fees or cashback.
+The mortgage provider might also ask for any rewards or incentives paid to you to be returned, such as discounts on legal fees or cashback.

 |Typically 1-5% of the value of the early repayment.|